 The Advantages of Owning a Canister Vacuum

 Canister vacuums are great for homes with high ceilings and long curtains.
-Since the wands often telescope, and you can change attachments quickly, you’ll be able to clean your curtains, ceiling fans, and the tops of bookshelves with ease.
+Since the wands often telescope, and attachments can be changed quickly, users will be able to clean curtains, ceiling fans, and the tops of bookshelves with ease.
 While some upright and stick vacuums can handle these jobs, their attachments are often heavier and clumsier.

-Many canister vacuums have large capacities, which means you’ll have to change your bags or empty the dust cup less often.
+Many canister vacuums have large capacities, which means users will have to change bags or empty the dust cup less often.
 Stick vacuums can accomplish many of the same tasks, but rarely have the capacity and battery power to finish them all in one shot.

-- Canister vacuums allow you to reach higher places with ease.
+- Canister vacuums allow users to reach higher places with ease.

 - Both dirt cups and bags on canister vacuums are larger than those on other styles.